UKHomeOffice/modern-slavery-alerts/README.md

 Provides an alert email service that uses Gov Notify to send periodic alerts depending on database updates.

 ## Database connection
-This repo uses ms-migrations as default to connect to postgres.
-You could supply a different dependency to connect to a DB if you wanted to using the `MIGRATIONS_REPO` environmental variable.
-Ms-migrations uses knex which, if NODE_ENV is not set, will try to connect to a localhost instance of postgres.
+This repo uses ms-schema as default to connect to postgres.
+You could supply a different dependency to connect to a DB if you wanted to using the `MIGRATIONS_REPO` environmental variable. ms-schema uses knex which, if NODE_ENV is not set, will try to connect to a localhost instance of postgres.
 If it is set, it will try to use the below environmental variables `DB_HOST` etc... to connect to a formal DB using the proper credentials.

 ## Env Vars
 You can set the following to specific how you want your results to look: